 The criteria for determining conformity of transportation programs and plans under the Federal transportation conformity regulation (40 CFR Parts 51 and 93) and the applicable conformity tests for the San Joaquin Valley nonattainment areas are summarized in this section.
-The Conformity Analysis for and the 2021 FTIP was prepared based on these criteria and tests.
+The 2021 Conformity Analysis for and the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 was prepared based on these criteria and tests.
 Presented first is a review of the development of the applicable conformity regulation and guidance procedures, followed by summaries of conformity regulation requirements, air quality designation status, conformity test requirements, and analysis years for the Conformity Analysis.